 Our primary near-term strategic market is organ transplant.
 Our molecular diagnostic tests are designed to help the industry to better address one of the leading challenges in the transplantation market - which is the body's potential to reject the donor organ.
 We do this by detecting early evidence of graft organ damage in the blood through assessing a known biomarker known as donor-derived cell-free DNA.
 GraftAssureCore (Kidney), for example, can find donor kidney damage up to 11 months sooner than other protocols.
 GraftAssureCore is analytically and clinically validated in three major solid organ transplant types (kidney, liver and heart) by peer reviewed international publications.
-We received a positive coverage decision from MolDx for GraftAssureCore (Kidney) in August of 2023, and it became commercially available for ordering in January 2024 through our CLIA laboratory in Nashville, Tennessee.
+We received a positive coverage decision from MolDx for GraftAssureCore (Kidney) in August 2023, and it became commercially available for ordering in January 2024 through our CLIA-certified laboratory in Nashville, Tennessee.
 GraftAssureCore (Kidney) is now broadly available to transplant professionals upon request.
 In December 2024, we confirmed Medicare reimbursement for also monitoring certain high-risk patients, that is, those with newly developed donor-specific antibodies.
+In May 2025, we received another positive coverage decision, which boosted the reimbursement rate per result to \$2,753 for GraftAssureCore.

 In July 2024, we began to commercialize the technology underlying GraftAssureCore (Kidney) by distributing its sister product, GraftAssureIQ, which is intended to be sold and used for research purposes and is labeled as RUO.
 We expect to distribute our RUO production through a mix of direct sales, partnering and distribution agreements, and licensing.
 We have entered into a global strategic partnership agreement with Bio-Rad to collaborate in the development and the commercialization of RUO and IVD kitted transplant products for clinical use (see Note 10, "Collaborative Arrangements," to our consolidated financial statements included elsewhere in this Report for additional information).
+In May 2025, we sold our first GraftAssureIQ kits to a research laboratory customer (see Note 2, "Revenue Recognition - Kitted Products" to our consolidated financial statements included elsewhere in this Report for additional information).

-Under strict regulatory rules, our kitted tests may not be used in a clinical treatment setting until they have attained IVD clearance from the Food and Drug Administration ("FDA") in the U.S. and In Vitro Diagnostic Medical Devices Regulation approval in the European Union.
+Under strict regulatory rules, our kitted tests may not be used in a clinical treatment setting until they have attained marketing authorization from the Food and Drug Administration ("FDA") in the U.S. and In Vitro Diagnostic Medical Devices Regulation approval in the European Union.
 As such, we are working with these regulatory bodies to attain such clearance and approval, as applicable, supporting future distribution and higher sales of our products for clinical use.
+We have started a clinical trial in conjunction with our IVD submission in 2025, supporting our transplant products.

-We also have a laboratory and pharma services lab, certified under the CLIA and accredited by the College of American Pathologists, in Nashville, Tennessee, and a research and development lab in Göttingen, Germany.
+We also have a services lab, certified under the CLIA and accredited by the College of American Pathologists, in Nashville, Tennessee, and a research and development lab in Göttingen, Germany.
 Our innovation centers in Nashville and Germany employ world-renowned research scientists who, we believe, are leaders in their fields.